.png)

 Table Massage Vs. Chair Massage

-Table massage is likely what most people are familiar with, even if they've never had a massage.
-In this situation, the client lies on a massage table, modestly covered by a sheet.
-The massage therapist uses lotion or oil to work out trigger points, tension, and tight muscles.
+Table massage is the type most people are familiar with, even if they've never experienced a massage.
+In this setup, the client lies on a massage table, comfortably covered with a sheet.
+The therapist uses lotion or oil to target trigger points, tension, and tight muscles.

-However, in a chair massage, the client is fully clothed and sitting in a specialized chair.
-The massage chair is designed for the client to rest forward slightly, with their arms and legs supported.
-A face cradle supports the client's head.
-The massage therapist works muscles and knots through the client's clothes, and so lotion or oil is not used.
-Though occasionally, the therapist may use some lotion on the neck or forearms/hands.
+On the other hand, a chair massage is performed with the client fully clothed and seated in a specially designed chair.
+The chair allows the client to rest forward slightly, with support for their arms and legs, and a face cradle to support the head.
+The therapist works on muscles and knots through the clothing, typically without using lotion or oil—though sometimes lotion may be applied to the neck, forearms, or hands.

 Why Do Chair Massage?